-No negative impacts are foreseen from the SP element of the CSM ASLP recommendation with the exception of the Agency for which limited additional resources would be required to manage the calculation of SP indicators.
+Limited negative impacts are foreseen from the SP element of the CSM ASLP recommendation with the exception of the Agency for which limited additional resources would be required to manage the calculation of SP indicators.
+Moreover, the SP assessment could trigger extended discussions between NSAs, operators and the Agency re. the outcome(s).
+This issue would need to be carefully managed.

-• Note that in the transitionary phase no impacts are foreseen for this element given that it is not starting during that period g) Group of Analysts (GoA)
+Note that in the transitionary phase no impacts are foreseen for this element given that it is not starting during that period